DanielVisca/danielvisca/README.md

 ## Background

 Canadian, moved to Seattle in 2021.
 Built Chrome extensions, AI systems at enterprise scale, and various tools that scratch my own itches.
-I like projects that are technically interesting but are more importantly USEFUL, even if I don't always finish them.
+I like projects that are technically interesting but are more importantly USEFUL.
 ## Stack

 Python • TypeScript • JavaScript • React • AI/ML • Full-stack

 ## Philosophy

 Build things that solve problems I actually have.
-Ship fast, polish later (or never).
+Ship fast, polish later.

 ---